Skip to main content

 style.colorSingle FieldAscendingFilter by color

-💡 Tip: Use dot notation for nested fields.
-For example, style.color represents accessing the color field within the style object.
+💡 Note: Nested fields use dot notation, such as style.color to access the color field within the style object.

-Applicable Scenarios: Composite queries and complex sorting operations across multiple fields
+Applicable Scenarios: Multi-field joint queries and complex sorting operations

 Core Concept: An index contains multiple fields and supports prefix matching queries.